 There are blogging basics, and there are high-level blogging techniques.
-It will be totally up to you as the blogger to decide where on the scale you wish to be.
-In this guide, we’ll give you some insight into a few of the higher level things that can be done with your blog, should you wish to take up that challenge.
+It will be totally up to you as the creator to decide where on the scale you wish to be.
+In this guide, we’ll give you some insight into a few of the higher level things that can be done with your site, should you wish to take up that challenge.

-Let’s get the basics down at the very beginning of starting your blog.
-These things form the foundation of your blog and will be built upon as you go.
+Let’s get the basics down at the very beginning of starting your site.
+These things form the foundation of your website and will be built upon as you go.

-It is going to be impossible to blog if you don’t have a good idea of what you’re blogging about.
+It is going to be impossible to run a site if you don’t have a good idea of what you’re focusing on.
 Your niche is the topic you blog about.
 The more specific you can be, the better.
 Instead of choosing something like “recipes,” go for something very particular, such as “authentic South African recipes.”

-The way you format your posts can make or break blogging for you.
+The way you format your posts can make or break the process for you.
 Sure, that sounds a little petty and silly, but believe me – nobody wants to struggle through a blog post that is poorly formatted.
-If you’re serious about your blogging, the last thing you want is someone avoiding reading your content because the formatting is terrible.
+If you’re serious about your writing, the last thing you want is someone avoiding reading your content because the formatting is terrible.

 Break your articles up into:

 You want readers to be able to pick out chunks and not be scared off by a wall of text.
 Also, choose your font carefully – some things are far more work to read than others.

 Bold phrases that you want to stand out, add hyperlinks, break it up with a picture here and there.
 Get creative – you want your readers to be able to skim through it but get the info they need.

 Consistency is key!
 You need to commit to writing and publishing things regularly.